Nintendo Switch Pro Controller vs. PowerA Enhanced Wireless: Which should you buy?

-If money isn't a huge concern for you and you have to have rumble, motion controls, and an NFC reader, then the Nintendo Switch Pro controller is the obvious choice.
-If you want to save a few bucks, The PowerA controller is nothing to look down your nose at.
+If money isn't a huge concern for you and you have to have rumble, motion controls, and an NFC reader for amiibo scanning, then the Nintendo Switch Pro Controller is the obvious choice.
+But if you want to save a few bucks, the PowerA controller will do the job.
 The PowerA also has one specific additional feature that gives it a solid edge over its competition.
+They work on Switch, Switch OLED, and Switch Lite.

 Pro Controller vs. PowerA Controller: Differences

 The Pro Controller is an absolutely fantastic controller that boasts just about all the bells and whistles you could ask for.
-It has a really nice build quality and feels great in your hands.
-You can use its NFC reader to scan your amiibo, and it offers rumble support.
-Most importantly, it includes motion controls necessary when playing certain games.
-When your Pro Controller is low on juice, you can plug it into a USB port and get it all charged up.
+It has a really nice build quality.
+The ergonmic design and weight feel great in your hands.
+You can use its NFC reader to scan your amiibo and it offers rumble support.
+Most importantly, it includes motion controls necessary when playing certain Switch games.
+When your Pro Controller is low on juice, you can plug a USB-C cable into it and get it all charged up.
+The battery can last for roughly 40 hours, so you don't have to worry about charging it all the time.

 |Power supply||Rechargeable Battery||2 x AA Batteries|

-The biggest problem with the Pro controller is that it carries a pretty hefty price tag.
-While the black version is at Best Buy for $70, some versions sell for upwards of $90.
-Since gaming accessories have been harder to find since 2020, supply is low, and prices are definitely higher.
+The biggest problem with the Pro Controller is that it carries a pretty hefty price tag.
+While the black version can usually be found at most retailers selling for $70, some other versions sell for upwards of $90.
+Gaming accessories have been harder to find in recent years as demand for the Nintendo Switch and its companion hardware have gone up, so that doesn't help.

 For some gamers, buying a controller that could run you nearly a third of the Switch console cost itself just isn't an option.
-That's when it may be time to take a closer look at the PowerA Enhanced controller, which is also one of the best Nintendo Switch controllers out there.
-With a much smaller asking price, it is much gentler on the pocketbook.
+That's when it may be time to take a closer look at the PowerA Enhanced Controller, which is also one of the best Nintendo Switch controllers out there.
+It is much gentler on the pocketbook with a much smaller asking price.

 Something that the PowerA offers more readily than the Pro Controller is different design options.
 There are dozens of different choices ranging from a change in color to a Mario, Pokémon, or Zelda theme, so you can find the look you like best.
 Finally, one of the coolest things that the PowerA offers is the programmable buttons on the back.
 For those who play competitively against friends and want more customization options, this is a real win.

-The Nintendo Switch Pro Controller and the PowerA Enhanced controller are both great products that have specific benefits and drawbacks.
+The Nintendo Switch Pro Controller and the PowerA Enhanced Controller are great products with specific benefits and drawbacks.
 Ultimately there are a few things to consider when choosing which one is right for you.
 How important is the price?
-Do you need NFC, motion control, and Rumble?
+Do you need NFC, motion control, and rumble?
+Both of these controllers are perfectly compatible with every model of the Nintendo Switch, including the Nintendo Switch OLED, so it really comes down to price and features.

 If you can afford it, the Nintendo Switch Pro Controller is the better option.
 However, if the thought of customizable, programmable buttons sounds appealing, you want some color options, or you're still saving to buy the next big Switch game, the PowerA should be your pick.